 - City centre - Raleigh Park = £5.50

 - City centre - St Peter’s Court = £5.50

 - City centre - Broadgate Park = £8.50

 - City centre - University Park = £8

 - City centre - Jubilee = £6.50

 - City centre - Sutton Bonington / Kegworth = £18.50

 If for any reason you haven’t got enough cash to get home, we’ve got your back.
-Ring DG on 0115 950 0500, let them know you want to use the UoN Emergency Taxi Scheme followed by your name, student number and journey details.
+Ring Unicab on 0115 950 0500, let them know you want to use the UoN Emergency Taxi Scheme followed by your name, student number and journey details.
 You’ll be asked to show your student ID card and sign a form before being delivered safely home.
 Just make sure you head to the SU reception the next working day to pay your fare.

 Following feedback from students the #saferstationrd campaign saw students working with local community groups to lobby the Council for improved safety measures on a busy road near the Sutton Bonington campus.

 A large stretch of Station Road used by the local community had no street lights.
 In winter time, this made those travelling along the road feel particularly vulnerable, especially considering the speed at which vehicles travel there.